CappasityTech/API/README.md

 ### List uploaded files

-This method allows to return list of uploaded files and paginate between them.
-For example, you can get a list of uploaded files between 2 points in time for your user.
-Maximum interval - 30 days.
+This method lists uploaded files and paginates across them.

+Filtering files by upload date range is available with maximum interval of 30 days.
-Due to database architecture - list of returned models will be internally cached until one of 3 cases happen: last access to list was done more than 30 seconds ago, model was uploaded or model was deleted.
-In the future this can change.
+Due to database architecture the list of returned models is internally cached until one of 3 cases happens: the list is accessed more than 30 seconds ago, a file is uploaded or deleted.
+In the future the cache invalidation logic can change.

-Below is description of accepted params:
+#### Params

 | Property Type | Property Name   | Default  | Allowed Values   | Example                         | Comments                                                                          |
 |---------------|-----------------|----------|------------------|---------------------------------|-------------------------------------------------------------------------------|